GabeScott/standard-works-vault/General Conference/2001 October - Fulfilling Our Duty to God.md

 This is the essence of your duty to God.
 By fulfilling your duty to God, you will bring blessings not only to your own life but to the lives of others.

 Giving service to others is one of the purposes of the Aaronic Priesthood.
 As a requirement for the Duty to God Award, at least once each year you will have a service project that will provide an opportunity for significant service to your family, the Church, or the community.
-As you help and serve others, you will learn that the following scripture is a very essential part of the gospel: “Inasmuch as ye do it unto the least of these, ye do it unto me” (D&C 42:38).
+As you help and serve others, you will learn that the following scripture is a very essential part of the gospel: “Inasmuch as ye do it unto the least of these, ye do it unto me” ([[D&C 42.38|D&C 42:38]]).

 I hope the parents, and the bishops—who are the presidents of the Aaronic Priesthood—will understand that the young men and young women for whom they have responsibility have been prepared to come to earth at this particular time for a sacred and glorious purpose.
 It is a great blessing to be able to qualify for and then receive the Melchizedek Priesthood.
 You young men have noble callings to become righteous men, to grow in strength, and to influence others for good.
 You young men are the future of the Church.

 We have all progressed since we came to earth from the presence of our Heavenly Father.
 Our first decade in this life was a great learning experience.
 We were cared for and nurtured.
 We learned to walk and to talk and control this mortal body.
 We learned about agency—that choices have consequences.
-Many of us were baptized at eight years of age, which the scriptures tell us is the age of accountability when we have the ability to know right from wrong, to know who we are—children of God—why we are here on earth, and what we are trying to accomplish (see D&C 68:25, 27).
+Many of us were baptized at eight years of age, which the scriptures tell us is the age of accountability, when we have the ability to know right from wrong, to know who we are—children of God—why we are here on earth, and what we are trying to accomplish (see [[D&C 68.25|D&C 68:25, 27]][[D&C 68.27|]]).

 From our baptism to the age of 12, our families, priesthood and auxiliary leaders, and teachers have taught us gospel principles and standards that prepare us to hold the priesthood.
 The Aaronic Priesthood is called the preparatory priesthood.
 This second decade of our lives is a preparatory period.
 It is a time in which we prepare to make the great decisions that lie ahead.
 We prepare to receive the Melchizedek Priesthood, to take upon us our temple covenants, and to fulfill all of our priesthood responsibilities so that we can fulfill our duty to God.

 The choices you make today will directly influence the number and kinds of opportunities you will have in the future.
 Each daily decision will either limit or broaden your opportunities.
 As you make righteous decisions during this preparatory period, you will be ready to make righteous decisions in the future.

 Just think, in the next decade of your life—the decade of your 20s—what decisions will be made: temple worthiness, missionary service, education, career, an eternal companion, and a family.
 This decade of decision is not a time to fear.
 It is a time to enjoy the blessings for which you have prepared.
-“If ye are prepared ye shall not fear” (D&C 38:30).
+“If ye are prepared ye shall not fear” ([[D&C 38.30|D&C 38:30]]).

 One of the greatest gifts you were given at baptism was to receive the gift of the Holy Ghost.
 With the gift of the Holy Ghost, you can have inspired guidance to make these important decisions.

 During the preparatory period of your lives it is so important that you cultivate spiritual growth, physical growth, education, personal development, career preparation, citizenship, and social skills.
 These qualities are all part of your priesthood duties and will help in the decisions that lie ahead for the next decades of your life.

-An important part of fulfilling our duty to God at any age is to become a disciple of Jesus Christ, which means that we accept His invitation to “come, follow me” (Luke 18:22).
+An important part of fulfilling our duty to God at any age is to become a disciple of Jesus Christ, which means that we accept His invitation to “come, follow me” ([[Luke 18.22|Luke 18:22]]).
 To follow the Savior requires us to know who He is—the Son of God—to take His name upon us, to remember His atoning sacrifice, and to keep His commandments.
 We made these covenants at baptism, and we renew our baptismal covenants each time we partake of the sacrament.

 We learn from the Savior in His prayers to His Father in Heaven great lessons of discipleship and duty to God.
-In His intercessory prayer He teaches, “I have glorified thee on the earth: I have finished the work which thou gavest me to do” (John 17:4; emphasis added).
+In His intercessory prayer He teaches, “*I have glorified thee* on the earth: *I have finished the work which thou gavest me to do*” ([[John 17.4|John 17:4]]; emphasis added).

-When Jesus Christ suffered agony in the Garden of Gethsemane for the sins of all mankind, He prayed, “O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt” (Matt.
-26:39; emphasis added).
+When Jesus Christ suffered agony in the Garden of Gethsemane for the sins of all mankind, He prayed, “O my Father, if it be possible, let this cup pass from me: nevertheless *not as I will, but as thou wilt*” ([[Matthew 26.39|Matt.
+26:39]]; emphasis added).

 Discipleship and duty to God are shown in the lives of prophets throughout the scriptures.
 The lessons we learn from these prophets can be applied to our lives.

-Young Joseph Smith said, “I obeyed; I returned to my father in the field, and rehearsed the whole matter to him” (JS—H 1:50; emphasis added).
+Young Joseph Smith said, “*I obeyed;* I returned to my father in the field, and rehearsed the whole matter to him” ([[Joseph Smith History 1.50|JS—H 1:50]]; emphasis added).

-Elijah “went and did according unto the word of the Lord” (1 Kgs.
-17:5; emphasis added).
+Elijah “*went and did* according unto the word of the Lord” ([[1 Kings 17.5|1 Kgs.
+17:5]]; emphasis added).

-“Thus did Noah; according to all that God commanded him, so did he” (Gen. 6:22; emphasis added).
+“Thus did Noah; *according to all that God commanded him, so did he*” ([[Genesis 6.22|Gen. 6:22]]; emphasis added).

-Joshua taught his people, “As for me and my house, we will serve the Lord. ...
-And the people said unto Joshua, The Lord our God will we serve, and his voice will we obey” (Josh.
-24:15, 24; emphasis added).
+Joshua taught his people, *“As for me and my house, we will serve the Lord.* … And the people said unto Joshua, *The Lord our God will we serve, and his voice will we obey”* ([[Joshua 24.15|Josh.
+24:15, 24]][[Joshua 24.24|]]; emphasis added).

-Alma said, “O, remember, my son, and learn wisdom in thy youth; yea, learn in thy youth to keep the commandments of God” (Alma 37:35; emphasis added).
+Alma said, “O, remember, my son, and *learn wisdom in thy youth;* yea, *learn in thy youth to keep the commandments of God*” ([[Alma 37.35|Alma 37:35]]; emphasis added).

 The First Presidency and Quorum of the Twelve Apostles have counseled each holder of the Aaronic Priesthood:

 “You live in a day of great challenges and opportunities.
 You have been called to make a difference in the world.
 As a son of God, with the power of the Aaronic Priesthood, you can be a wonderful force for good.

 “You can provide service, giving of your time, talents, and energies without thought of reward.
-You can fulfill priesthood duties, such as [preparing, passing, and] blessing the sacrament [, gathering fast offerings, helping others,] and serving as a home teacher.
+You can fulfill priesthood duties, such as \[preparing, passing, and\] blessing the sacrament\[, gathering fast offerings, helping others,\] and serving as a home teacher.
 You can lift others by your example.
 You can strengthen yourself, building faith and testimony, living the gospel while you learn it and share it.

-“You have a responsibility to learn what Heavenly Father wants you to do and then to do your best to follow His will. ...
+“You have a responsibility to learn what Heavenly Father wants you to do and then to do your best to follow His will. …

 “The Lord believes in you and has an important mission for you to do.
 He will help you as you turn to Him in prayer.
 Listen for the promptings of the Spirit.
 Obey the commandments.
 Make and keep covenants that will prepare you for the temple.
 Work with your parents and leaders as you set goals and strive to achieve them.
-You will feel a great sense of accomplishment as you fulfill your duty and prepare for the exciting challenges of the future” (Aaronic Priesthood: Fulfilling Our Duty to God, Priest [2001], 4–5).
+You will feel a great sense of accomplishment as you fulfill your duty and prepare for the exciting challenges of the future” (*Aaronic Priesthood: Fulfilling Our Duty to God \[Priest\]* \[2001\], 4–5).

 Brethren of the Aaronic Priesthood, set your goals now and start working toward earning your Duty to God Award and Eagle Scout Award.
 You will be blessed for your efforts.